Funding for Students and Research

 - For direct research support (which may include expenses for participating in laboratory work, scientific analyses, ), provide a description of the proposed research-related activity for which you are requesting funds, explaining how it will further your archaeological interests.

-- All applications must include an itemized budget, including total costs, the amount of support you are seeking from the Archaeology Program, and other sources of funding to which you areapplying.
+- All applications must include an itemized budget, including total costs, the amount of support you are seeking from the Archaeology Program, and other sources of funding to which you are applying.
 Note that we have limited funds available, so we ask that you be realistic when seeking funds from the Program.

-- All applicants should include a brief statement in which they explain why they consider themselves eligible for the Broadening Archaeological Participation How will financial assistance to the applicant help to diversify the fields of archaeology and/or cultural heritage management?
+- All applicants should include a brief statement in which they explain why they consider themselves eligible for the Mary Beaudry Broadening Archaeological Participation How will financial assistance to the applicant help to diversify the fields of archaeology and/or cultural heritage management?

-Evaluation and Decision: Applications for the Broadening Archaeological Participation Fund will be evaluated by the Archaeology Undergraduate and Graduate Studies Committees.
+Evaluation and Decision: Applications for the Mary Beaudry Broadening Archaeological Participation Fund will be evaluated by the Archaeology Undergraduate and Graduate Studies Committees.
 You may expect a decision within two weeks of the fall and spring deadlines for applications.